AS97GitHub/ABC-FontEditor/README.md

 </td>
 </tr>
 </table>

-### A desktop GUI tool for viewing and editing `.abc` binary font files from the FlatOut game series (FlatOut, FlatOut 2, FlatOut: Ultimate Carnage, FlatOut: Head On).

 ## Features
 - Load and visualize `.abc` font files alongside their texture atlases (`.png` and supported `.dds` formats), with glyph rectangles drawn directly over the texture